skemper/www.jhu-oose.com/assignments/0/student-registration/error.md

 **Something went wrong trying to register you for the course.**

-Send and email to <student-registration@jhu-oose.com> including all the information you filled in the Student Registration form.
+Send an email to <student-registration@jhu-oose.com> including all the information you filled in the Student Registration form.

 **[Return to Assignment 0](/assignments/0)**